-In the mid-1950s it was home to “Poppa Stoppa” whose program featured long runs of uninterrupted Rock and Roll music.
-When WJMR-AM was sold the station call sign was changed to WNNR (Winner Radio).
+In the mid-1950s, it was home to “Poppa Stoppa,” whose program featured long runs of uninterrupted Rock and Roll music.
+When WJMR-AM was sold, the station call sign was changed to WNNR (Winner Radio).
 The station briefly became WLTS in the fall of 1984.
-On June 4, 1985 it became WYAT (capitalizing on the local street expression “Where y’at?”), broadcasting a syndicated Oldies format with some local DJ’s during the day.
+On June 4, 1985, it became WYAT (capitalizing on the local street expression “Where y’at?”) and broadcast a syndicated “Oldies” format with a variety of local DJs during the day.

-On December 1, 1993 the station became WGSO, broadcasting an audio feed of CNN’s Headline News.
-From 2001 until 2004 In the station was billed as “City Business 990,” touting its relationship with the local “City Business” newspaper.
-2004-2005 .was Know as “BizRadio 990″ During this time there were local hosts during the day and syndicated programming and CNN newscasts overnight.
-Hurricane Katrina
+On December 1, 1993, the WGSO call letters were once again used, this time for 990-AM.
+Originally, the station broadcast an audio feed of CNN’s Headline News.
+From 2001 until 2004, it was billed as “City Business 990”, touting its relationship with the local “City Business” newspaper.
+From 2004-2005, WGSO was known as “BizRadio 990.”
+During this time there were local hosts during the day and syndicated programming with CNN newscasts overnight.

 In June of 2007, Northshore Radio, LLC purchased WGSO and moved the studio to Slidell, LA to become the “Voice of the Northshore.”
 At that time, the station launched a variety of local talk programs, with hosts Jeff Crouere, Ed Clancy, and Ken Trahan among others, as well as news and traffic reports centered in St. Tammany Parish.

 In April of 2010, the WGSO studio was moved to its current location in the Central Business District of New Orleans, 330 Carondelet Street.
 The new moniker was “Speakin’ Easy New Orleans Style.”
 The station also started streaming their programming from their website, Wgso.com.